 Yes, the price of asphalt will always be affected by crude oil prices, which fluctuate when supplies vary.
 But, paving companies with multi-site, multi-regional projects have more buying power at asphalt plants, which means valuable savings for clients.

 It depends on the job.
 For asphalt resurfacing, depending upon the temperature of the day, one should allow 2 to 6 hours before using the new lot.
 Sealcoating needs a 24-hour drying (curing) time after work is completed.
 Do not allow traffic on your lot before the end of the 24-hour drying period.
-For all other services, a set time frame should be suggested to you from your contractor.

 Warm Mix Asphalt is an asphalt mix which uses an additive that allows the asphalt to be mixed and placed at temperatures ranging from 50 to 100 degrees below standard hot-mix temperatures (300 to 350 degrees).
 This mix design originally started in Europe and has been in production in the United States for approximately seven years.
 Recently, it has been gaining more attention because of some benefits it has over traditional hot-mix.
 Using Warm Mix Asphalt means lowers emissions, a reduction in fuel consumption, and the potential to use more RAP (reclaimed asphalt pavement) in the mix.
 Warm Mix Asphalt is not something that will replace the use of traditional Hot-Mix Asphalt (HMA) but in certain situations it can be a nice alternative.